Note: This article was originally published on The Mighty on August 29th, 2016

 While I was finishing this article there was a knock at my door.
 A hospital volunteer walked into my room with a beautiful vase of pink lilies and carnations from the Random Acts of Flowers program.
 I was reminded of the overwhelming kindness of people.
 My doctors here at the hospital want me to get better.
 Though their approach is not ideal, our goal is the same.

 "Give your stress wings and let it fly." - Terri Guillemets

 When I want to accomplish something new I find the "no turning back" approach to be the most effective.
 Humans in general are very good at talking ourselves out of things.
 For most of the us the first thing we do in the morning is hit the snooze button.
 Going to yoga is similar for me.
 I love yoga and what it does for my body and mind, but sometimes I'm good at talking myself out of a class.

 Yoga is a big part of my healing process, and ideally I would take 3 classes a week.
-With Lyme disease it's a challenge to work out at all, and right now I go to 0 to 2 gentle or restorative classes weekly.
+With chronic illness it's a challenge to work out at all, and right now I go to 0 to 2 gentle or restorative classes weekly.

 I need to jump start my yoga practice.
 Here are some tips I will use to get myself to class and you can use for starting anything new in your life:

 5 Ways to Jump Start a Yoga Practice: